alvarovitta/Cost-Management/New-3.5-Top-5-Azure-cost-management-reports.md

 <br />
 <br />

-## Procedure: How to implement metering and billing
+## Procedure: How to implement Azure cost management reports
 Add steps for this procedure (if there is a procedure)
 1.  **Step 1 information**
   Details